gitdatgitdat/DAT-CS50/Week 2/Section.md

 Spoiler - Strings aren't actually a data type.
 This will be reviewed in the coming weeks.
 But for now we're treating them as such.

 Hint - When working with sentences, using spaces as a seperater can be helpful.

+---

+Command-Line Arguments (CLAs)

+One we've used is:

+make mario

+mario being the CLA.
+This occurs by what is passed into main.
+So instead of void, we'll see:

+int main(int argc, string argv[])

+int argc is ARGument Count.
+Think of it as the number of arguments we can pass in the program.

+string argv[] is ARGument Vector.
+This is an array of strings.
+Helpful for controlling the type of input the user is able to provide.